|

 forest.
 And you were trying to enter the castle unseen.
 Why?"

 Berryn was taken aback.
-They were camped in its dendid
+They were camping in its dendid

 they not know about it?
-"The monster, my lord, I was hiding
+"The monster, my lord,"

-in surprise.
 Then Eowyn smiled at him.
 A radiant smile.
-Gods,

 "You must tell us everything you know about the monster,